 \subsection{Product of a fixed spline with splines on increasingly finer meshes}

-Finally, in the last test we consider the product of a fixed spline of degree $p_1 = 3$, defined on a knot vector $\mtau^1$, with splines defined on successive refinements of $\mtau^1$.
-Even when $p_2 = 3$, matching the degree of the first factor, the computational gain provided by the improved procedure is already significant, as shown in Figure \ref{fig:terms4} (a)--(b).
+Finally, we consider the product of a fixed spline of degree $p_1 = 3$ on a knot vector $\mtau^1$ with splines defined on successive refinements of $\mtau^1$.
+Even for $p_2 = 3$, the improved procedure already yields a significant reduction in the number of terms, see Figure \ref{fig:terms4} (a)--(b).
+The advantage increases with the degree.
+For instance, for $p_2 = 30$, the gain is much more pronounced, see Figure \ref{fig:terms41} (a)--(b).

-The new Algorithm \ref{alg:improved} requires, on average, fewer than four terms per B-spline coefficient for all mesh refinement levels considered.
-In contrast, the standard implementation of the direct formula \eqref{eq:diequation} via Algorithm \ref{alg:morken} consistently requires $20$ terms, that is, more than five times as many terms per coefficient.

-The advantage becomes even more pronounced when the degree of the second factor is increased.
-For instance, when $p_2 = 30$, the comparison reported in Figure \ref{fig:terms41} (a)--(b) shows that the average number of terms required by Algorithm \ref{alg:improved} stabilizes at approximately $150$, whereas Algorithm \ref{alg:morken} requires $5456$ terms for all mesh levels.
-In this case, the original approach demands about $35$ times more terms to compute a single coefficient, making the proposed procedure substantially more efficient and practically viable.